jngutteridge/hugo-jackgutts-blog/content/posts/014-svelte-for-dynamic-websites.md

 ---
-title: "Svelte for dynamic websites and server rendering"
+title: Svelte for dynamic websites and server rendering
 date: 2024-01-09
-tags: ["Software development"]
+tags:
-category: "Software"
+  - Software development
+categories:
+  - Software
 ---
 Over the weekend I received an opportunity from a friend to build a website for a choir.
 I got straight to work looking for an appropriate framework to use for web development in 2024.